ClimbsRocks/ClimbsRocks.github.io/_posts/articles/2014-12-23-ShallowCopiesAndSlice.md

 What slice does is copy over the variable, not the data that variable points to.
 Say you make a change to the object a variable is pointing to.
 The 'copied' array will still include a variable pointing to that same object, which has now been changed.

-**Slice copies over variables as pointers, and does not create a copy of the data each variable points to**
+**Slice copies over variables as pointers, and does not create a copy of the data each variable points to.**

-##Ways to create a 'deep' copy that creates a copy of the data each variable points to
+##How to create a 'deep' copy

-There are a number of difficult ways to work around this.
-But the easiest by far is to use JSON.
+Creating a 'deep' copy means your new copy will have no linkages to the original object.
+The easiest to create a deep copy by far is to use JSON.
 {% highlight css linenos=table %}